josefmaierfl/matchinglib_poselib/README.md

 All necessary functions and classes can be found in header file [./matchinglib_poselib/source/poselib/include/poselib/stereo_pose_refinement.h](./matchinglib_poselib/source/poselib/include/poselib/stereo_pose_refinement.h).
 It can be included with `#include "poselib/stereo_pose_refinement.h"`.

-First create an object of class `StereoRefine` and provide `struct poselib::ConfigPoseEstimation`.
+First, create an object of class `StereoRefine` and provide `struct poselib::ConfigPoseEstimation`.
 A description of each parameter can be found in [./matchinglib_poselib/source/poselib/include/poselib/stereo_pose_refinement.h](./matchinglib_poselib/source/poselib/include/poselib/stereo_pose_refinement.h).

 For each available stereo image pair call member function